watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/zendesk-guide/README.md

 If you want to make a _new_ Assistant using this starter kit, take the following steps:

-- Download the OpenAPI specification (`zendesk-article-search-openapi.json`) and Actions JSON file (`zendesk-article-search-actions.json`) in this starter kit.
+- Download the OpenAPI specification (`zendesk-article-search-openapi.json`) and Actions JSON file (`zendesk-article-search-actions.json`) from the `basic` folder in this starter kit.
 - Use the OpenAPI specification to [build a custom extension](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension#building-the-custom-extension).
 - [Add the extension to your assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-add-custom-extension) using the credentials you obtained in the first step above.
 - [Upload the Actions JSON file](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-admin-backup-restore#backup-restore-import).